AdamGiergun/IfR-data/instructions/README_SPOT_en.md

 ```
 "territorialUnitId": "",
 ```
- - "Territorial unit id" is one of the properties of spot coming from administrative division of country.
+ - "Territorial unit id" is one of the properties of spot coming from administrative division of country.<br>
-   For Poland searchable list of territorial units with ids is provided by Central Statistical Office, and can be found [here](https://eteryt.stat.gov.pl/eTeryt/rejestr_teryt/udostepnianie_danych/baza_teryt/uzytkownicy_indywidualni/wyszukiwanie/wyszukiwanie.aspx?contrast=default), but as ids come from standard based on ISO 19000 I strongly suspect that other countries have equivalent lists.
+   For Poland searchable list of territorial units with ids is provided by Central Statistical Office, and can be found [here](https://eteryt.stat.gov.pl/eTeryt/rejestr_teryt/udostepnianie_danych/baza_teryt/uzytkownicy_indywidualni/wyszukiwanie/wyszukiwanie.aspx?contrast=default).<br>
+   As ids come from standard based on ISO 19000 I strongly suspect that other countries have equivalent lists.<br>
    If you know where to find such lists [let me know](https://github.com/AdamGiergun/IfR-data/issues/2)
 ```
 "location": {